visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 <!--<script type="text/javascript" src="sketches/background_sketch.js"></script>-->
 <div id="content" markdown="1">

-## Welcome...

-... to the online syllabus for the Design for Interaction (DfI) Master program of Industrial Design Engineering at TU Delft.
+Welcome to the online syllabus for Visual Communciation Design, a mandatory course for Design for Interaction (DfI) Master program students of Industrial Design Engineering at TU Delft, and other enthusiasts.
+In this course you will learn

 ## Course coordinators